-Station Handling
+Station Handlina

-- Number of Stations: although OpenSprinkler can detect the number of expanders connected, the user still needs to manually set the number of stations (because this number is allowed to exceed the number of physical stations).
+- Number of Stations: although OpenSprinkler can automatically detect the number of available expansion boards, the user still needs to manually set the number of stations, because it is allowed to exceed the number of physical stations.
+This is particularly useful when using virtual stations feature (e.g. remote or RF stations).
 Default is 8. - Station Delay: the delay time between two consecutive stations.
 The acceptable range is -60 to 60 seconds, in steps of seconds; or -59 to 59 minutes, in steps of minutes.
 For example, when set to 1 minute, the second station will open 1 minute after the first station closes.
+When set to -15 seconds, the second station will open 15 seconds prior to the closing of the first station.
 A negative station delay is sometimes useful to solve water pipe throttling issues.
 Default is 0 (i.e. the second station will run immediately after the first station).